-P1.
-Texting is distracting.P2.
-Driving while distracted is wrong.C.
-Texting while driving is wrong.

-- The order of the premises is unimportant. - The number of premises is unimportant: you may combine or separate premises, at times. - Sometimes, a sentence may contain both a premise and a conclusion, and so must be divided. - Enthymemes: arguments with suppressed premises
+- P1.
+Killing is wrong. - P2.
+We must kill to get meat. - C. Eating meat is wrong. - The order of the premises is unimportant.
+Though, some orders may be more perspicuous. - The number of premises is unimportant.
+You may combine or separate premises, at times. - Sometimes, a sentence may contain both a premise and a conclusion, and so must be divided. - Enthymemes: arguments with suppressed premises